psiz-org/psiz/README.md

 # PsiZ: A Psychological Embedding Package

+NOTE: This README is in the process of being updated for release 0.4.0.
+Not all information is accurate.

 ## Purpose

 PsiZ provides the computational tools to infer a continuous, multivariate stimulus representation using ordinal similarity relations.
 It integrates well-established cognitive theory with contemporary computational methods.
 The companion Open Access article is available at https://link.springer.com/article/10.3758/s13428-019-01285-3.

 ## Installation

-The best way to install PsiZ is by cloning from GitHub and installing the local repo using pip.
+To install the latest version, clone from GitHub and instal the local repo using pip.
 1. Use git to clone the latest version: `git clone https://github.com/roads/psiz.git`
 2. Install the cloned repo using pip: `pip install /local/path/to/psiz`

 The repository can also be cloned by:
     * Manually download the latest version at https://github.com/roads/psiz.git
-    * Use git to clone a specific release, for example: `git clone https://github.com/roads/psiz.git --branch v0.2.2` Alternatively, but not recommended, you can install from PyPI using ``pip install psiz``.
+    * Use git to clone a specific release, for example: `git clone https://github.com/roads/psiz.git --branch v0.2.2`

+Older releases can be installed from PyPI using ``pip install psiz``.
 The versions available through PyPI lag behind the GitHub version.

 **Note:** PsiZ also requires TensorFlow.
 The current `setup.py` file fulfills this dependency by downloading the `tensorflow` package using `pip`.